This accessibility statement applies to babergh.gov.uk and midsuffolk.gov.uk.

 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

-- Change colours, contrast levels and fonts
+- change colours, contrast levels and fonts

-- Zoom in up to 300% without the text spilling off the screen
+- zoom in up to 300% without the text spilling off the screen

-- Navigate most of the website using just a keyboard
+- navigate most of the website using just a keyboard

-- Navigate most of the website using speech recognition software
+- navigate most of the website using speech recognition software

-- Listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
+- listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

-AbilityNet has advice on making your device easier to use if you have a disability or impairment.
+AbilityNet has advice on making your device easier to use if you have a disability.

 How accessible this website is

-We know some parts of this website aren't fully accessible.
+We know some parts of this website are not fully accessible: